johnrigsby1970/MMONavigator/README.md

 ### Dependencies

 * This program is coded to run on Windows 10 and above using .Net 8.
+You may need to install the .Net Desktop Runtime.
+* .NET Desktop Runtime can be found at https://dotnet.microsoft.com/en-us/download/dotnet/8.0

 ### Installing